-Threat Hunting with Microsoft Defender: Investigating Tor Browser Activity
+Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 Table Of Content

-- ๐ Threat Hunting with Microsoft Defender: Investigating Tor Browser Activity
+- ๐ Threat Hunting with Microsoft Defender XDR: Investigating Tor Browser Activity

 - ๐ฏ Investigation Overview